-The directors will place before the shareholders at the Meeting the audited financial statements of the Corporation for the year ended September 30, 2016 and the Auditors' Report thereon.
+The directors will place before the shareholders at the Meeting the audited financial statements of the Corporation for the year ended September 30, 2017 and the Auditors' Report thereon.
 Shareholder approval is not required in relation to the statements.

-Financial statements and related Management Discussion and Analysis ("MD&A") are available on SEDAR at www.sedar.com or on the Corporation's website, www.archbiopartners.com .
+Financial statements and related Management Discussion and Analysis ("MD&A") are available on SEDAR at www.sedar.com.
 Shareholders are strongly encouraged to access Arch Biopartners' financial statements, MD&A and all other public disclosures online.